The difference between COPD and emphysema

 Emphysema is one of these diseases.
 It damages the air sacs in the lungs, making it progressively harder for the body to get the oxygen it needs.

-Chronic obstructive pulmonary disease (COPD), including emphysema, affects nearly 30 million people in the United States, with over 50 percent not realizing that they have it.
+Chronic obstructive pulmonary disease (COPD), including emphysema, affects nearly 30 million people in the United States, according to the COPD Foundation.
+Over 50 percent do not realize that they have it.

 What is COPD?

 COPD and emphysema cause severe breathing difficulties, which can be life-threatening.